Skip to main content

 Your cardiac rehab program may start while you are in the hospital or soon after you are discharged.
 Many different healthcare providers may help with your cardiac rehab.
 They include:

 • Specialists.
-Specialists may include an expert in diagnosing and treating heart disease (cardiologist), a heart surgeon (cardiovascular or cardiothoracic surgeon), and rehabilitation specialist (physiatrist).
+This team may include an expert in diagnosing and treating heart disease (cardiologist), a heart surgeon (cardiovascular or cardiothoracic surgeon), and rehabilitation specialist (physiatrist).

 • Primary care providers.
 These include a specialist in caring for adults (internist) and a healthcare provider who cares for all family members (family practice provider).